 The Pros and Cons of Customizing Your EHR

-Customization is a common path for modern practices; research from Medical Economics reveals that in a 2-year survey, over 50 percent of practices were starting to customize generic EHR templates.
+Customization is a common path for modern practices.
+Research from Medical Economics reveals that in a 2-year survey, over 50 percent of practices were starting to customize generic EHR templates.
+But was that necessary for all of them?
 Analyzing both the pros and the cons of customizing an EHR system can help a practice best plan for the future.

 To Customize of Not to Customize

 One of the first questions to ask before deciding to move towards a customized EHR is about the health or the efficiency of an existing system.
-Are there currently bottlenecks in flow?
+Are there currently bottlenecks in your workflow?
 Would EHR customization better support “meaningful use” and best practices?
-Do providers and staff find themselves frustrated on a routine basis with data entry or records management?
-If so, it may be time to consider a tailored records system.
+Do providers and staff have decreased morale and find themselves frustrated on a routine basis with data entry or records management?
+If any of these sound familiar, it may be time to consider a tailored records system.

-Despite the benefits of customization,there are associated costs which must also be weighed in the decision-making process.
+Despite the many benefits of customization, there are associated costs which must also be weighed in the decision-making process.
 Resource consideration is important when deciding if customization is appropriate, for example.
 Are the resources (both time and financial) available?
+If customizations are made and no one has the time to learn how to use the system, that will only create more problems.
 Creating a cost-benefit analysis can help to determine whether or not to adopt a customized EHR system.

 Pros of Customization

-Another important benefit of a customized records system is utilization by providers and staff.
-With a system carefully tailored to the needs of the practice (and in-turn its staff), practice-wide adoption can become much easier.
-It is no coincidence that staff will be eager to use an EHR system that’s more functional; when appropriate screens and modules appear when and where they are needed, and the system is tailored to the flow providers desire and follow, staff is more invested.
+Another important benefit of a customized EHR system is utilization by providers and staff.
+With a system carefully tailored to fit the needs of the practice (and in-turn its staff), practice-wide adoption can become much easier.
+It is no coincidence that staff will be eager to use an EHR system that’s more functional and easier to understand.

 Cons of Customization

 Despite its advantages, practices need to be aware of the cost of implementing a customized EHR system, both in terms of time and financial investment.
-The cost of implementation can by high, which is a common barrierto EHR customization for practices.
+The cost of implementation can be high, which is a common barrier to EHR customization for practices.
 This cost comes in the form of financial investment, but also the investment of time.

-Adaptation and training take commitment on the part of providers, staff, and administrators, and customization management requires thoughtful and careful leadership.
+Adaptation and training take commitment on the part of providers, staff and administrators; customization management requires thoughtful and careful leadership.
 Other points of consideration include long-term system changes such as updates, as vendor updates down the line may create rifts with interfacing custom systems.
 Careful communication with a vendor before customization about future changes is key to best prepare for such events.

 Understanding the advantages and costs of implementing a custom EHR system is an important step in deciding if customization is right for your practice.